Skip to content

 amountstringRequired if asset is set, optional otherwise.
 The amount of the asset to fund as a decimal string.
 Defaults to the amount you configured in the Privy Dashboard.

-As examples, you can configure the chain, asset, and amount to fund like below:
+As examples, you can configure the chain, asset, amount, default funding method, and provider to fund like below:

 tsx